jmcg015/CV/README.md

 ## Education

 #### Makers Academy (May 2022 - Aug 2022)
 - An intensive coding bootcamp with a fullstack development focus.
-I have gained the following skills so far:
+I have learned a lot, including:
-- OOP, TDD, MVC
+- Learning best practices for object oriented programming, including designing and planning classes and applications
-- Agile
+- Testing - from unit tests to integration and feature tests
-- Ruby, JavaScript (Node, Express, ReactJS)
+- Ruby (Rails, Sinatra, RSpec, Capybara)
-- Postgresql, MongoDB (Atlas and Mongoose)
+- JavaScript (Node.js, Express, React, Jest, Cypress, Mongoose)
-- RSpec, Capyabra, Sinatra, Jest, Cypress
+- Postgresql, MongoDB
-- CLI, git
+- Mentor to 2 people currently in Makers

 #### University of Birmingham (October 2010 - July 2014)